patteputejarahul1234-max/OIBSIP/Task1_NumberGuessingGame/README.md

 # Number Guessing Game

-## Description

-This project is a console-based Number Guessing Game developed using Java as part of the Oasis Infobyte Java Development Internship.
+This project is a console-based Number Guessing Game developed using Java as part of the CodSoft Java Internship.

 The player has to guess a randomly generated number within a limited number of attempts.
-The game includes different difficulty levels, score calculation, hints, and replay functionality.
+The game also includes different difficulty levels, score calculation, hints, and replay functionality.

 ## Features